Moonai - stars

 *Prediction of pain outcomes in a randomized controlled trial of dose–response of spinal manipulation for the care of chronic low back pain.
 Darcy Vavrek, Mitchell Haas, Moni Blazej Neradilek, and Nayak Polissar.
 BMC Musculoskelet Disord.
 2015; 16: 205.

-Untreated period pain has consequences
+Untreated pelvic and period pain has consequences

 Moonai - graphic scienceMoonai - graphic science